Sacred Heart High School (Pennsylvania): Consolidation and decline

 In 1977, St. Rose High School was renamed Sacred Heart High School.
 Mt.
 Carmel Elementary and St. Rose Elementary were consolidated and renamed as Sacred Heart Elementary for the 2000-2001 school year.
 Grades PreK–3 were housed in the Mt.
 Carmel building, while grades 4–6 were moved to the high school and designated as Sacred Heart Intermediate, which mostly operated as a separate entity, not under the jurisdiction of the administration of the high school section.
 The St. Rose building was vacated and is empty to this day, only being used for Sunday Catechism classes.

 Final year

 The 2004–2005 school year was the last operating year for Sacred Heart Intermediate and Sacred Heart High.
 The newly enstated Bishop Martino decided to close grades 9–12 due to a massive debt and low enrollment.
 Despite a campaign run by the school which raised the entire $250,000 debt in pledges in a mere two weeks, the bishop's decision remained final, and the school closed in June 2005.
 The last graduation ceremony was held in St. Rose of Lima Church and graduated 23 students.
 Grades 4–8 were relocated to Sacred Heart Elementary (Carbondale).

 Demolition

 The building that formerly housed Sacred Heart Intermediate and Sacred Heart High is slated for demolition beginning Monday, April 25, 2022.
-As of Friday, April 22, 2022, future plans for the lot are unknown.
+In October 2023, developers were looking for approval to convert the property into a 28-bed drug and alcohol detoxification facility.